Financial-Times/ft-origami/docs/developer-guide/build-service.md

 ## Concurrency

-The build service will be capable of running more than one build at the same time, but will not concurrently run more than one identical build.
+The build service is capable of running more than one build at the same time, but will not concurrently run more than one identical build.
 The second and subsequent requests for the same resource received while the first is building will not cause a second build to be started, but will simply receive a `202` response (if async) or block waiting for the original build to finish (if sync).

 ## API reference